shadrach16/kingkong/README.md

     `Project Scoping: All core features (Internal Functions, Logs) are organized and accessed within specific user-created projects.`

-    `Usage Metrics: A dedicated route (usageMetricsRoutes.js) to retrieve and display usage metrics, allowing users to monitor their consumption of platform resources.`
+    `Usage Metrics: A dedicated route to retrieve and display usage metrics, allowing users to monitor their consumption of platform resources.`

-    `Plan and Billing: API access to different pricing plans (planRoutes.js), indicating support for managing subscription tiers and features.`
+    `Plan and Billing: API access to different pricing plans, indicating support for managing subscription tiers and features.`

 ## Getting Started